How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 B. Sales commission

-As a result, high-performers will make a higher percentage in their sales commissions.
+As a result, high performers will earn a higher percentage of sales commissions.

 When to Use Commission vs Bonus?